amine-crl/trade-app-crdb-multi-region/readme.md

 # Multi-Region CRDB Supported Trading App

 This demo showcases a trading application leveraging CockroachDB's multi-region capabilities to ensure high availability and low latency.
-The application comprises a frontend React app, a backend Node.js service, and multiple CockroachDB instances across different regions.
-It also includes Python scripts for generating trading workloads.
+The application comprises a frontend React app, a backend Node.js service, and multiple CockroachDB instances across different regions along with Loadbalancers for each region.
+It also includes Python scripts for generating trading workloads created using PGWorkload.

 ### Features
 - Frontend: Built with React.js, providing a responsive UI for trading activities.